aishafb60/holbertonschool-shell/io_redirections_and_filters/README.md

-This script prints "Hello, World" followed by a new line.
+This script displays the content of the /etc/passwd file.